 command, at some point on the Arkansas River,

-buffalo which he had just killed and partly cut up, to pursue a large
+left a buffalo which he had just killed and partly cut up, to pursue a large

 bull that came rushing by him alone.
 He chased his game for nearly a